Devjoshi007-web/CODTECH---TASK1/README.md

 ### Objective
-Learn how to deploy a simple web application using Amazon Web Services (AWS).
-This project will teach the basics of cloud deployment, including setting up a server and configuring the web application.
+Host a static website using Google Cloud Storage.
+This project involves creating a simple HTML/CSS website and deploying it to Google Cloud.

 ### Key Activities
-- **Coding**: Preparing a simple website.
+- **Coding**: Preparing a static website.
-- **AWS Cloud**: Creating a account on AWS cloud.
+- **Google Cloud**: Creating a account on google cloud.
 - **Deploying Website**: Deploy prepared website on amazon web server.

 ### Technologies Used
 - **Html**: Used for making website.
 - **CSS**: Used for decorating and add extra styling to the website.
+- **Javascript**: Used to add functionality to the website.
+- **AngularJS**: Used to easy the work of javascript.
+- **Javascript**: Used to add functionality to the website.
-- **AWS**: Used to deploy our website.
+- **google cloud**: Used to host the website.

 This project provides a comprehensive overview of deploying a website on amazon web server.